How to Cure Salmon in One Savory Recipe

 In a small bowl, stir together the salt and sugar until combined.

-Cover the salmon with plastic wrap and location a few weights, including bricks or multiple huge tomato cans resting on a sheet of parchment, on it, urgent the salmon down flippantly.
+Cover the salmon with plastic wrap and place a few weights, including bricks or multiple huge tomato cans resting on a sheet of parchment, on it.
+Urgently lower the salmon down flippantly.
 Refrigerate.

 Flip the fish every 12 hours and drain the juices amassed on every occasion it’s flipped.
-Do this 4 times over a curing duration of forty-eight hours.
+Do this four times over a curing duration of forty-eight hours.

-After 48 hours, wipe away any excess salt with a humid fabric, and the salmon is ready to devour.
-When you’re prepared to serve it, do away with the skin.
+After 48 hours, remove excess salt with a humid fabric, and the salmon is ready to devour.
+When you’re ready to serve it, remove the skin.

 Food can be so much more than calories and nutrition, and it can be a celebration of people, places, things, and experiences.
 It can be the story of someone’s life or the simple delight of sharing a moment with family and friends.
 At Feed the Food, we love food.
 And we want to share it.
 So we create beautiful and creative photo shoots, write engaging stories, and create recipes that make food fun.